 About the 6 Day Ethiopia Fly in Safari

 Ethiopia fly in safari will tour Lalibela and axum.
 Lalibela is Ethiopia’s most scenic destination.
-Axum on the other hand is known for the obelix.
+Axum is popular for the historic obelix.
 The Ethiopia fly in safari mainly focuses on culture and history.
 However, you’ll enjoy some of the best Ethiopian scenic tour safari here.

 - Cultural Attractions

 - Blue Nile

 6 Day Ethiopia Fly in Safari Itinerary in Details

 You will be met at Bole Airport or your hotel in Addis Ababa.
 Our Ethiopia safari rep will brief you on the Ethiopia fly in safari.
 This is before you board a local flight at 0700hrs to Bahir Dar.